-The next few items apply to LSPP-compliant systems.
-If your system is CAPP-compliant only, please go directly to "Administrative Requirements for RACF" on page 30.
+The next few items apply to LSM.
+If this is not appropriate to your system, please go directly to "Administrative Requirements for RACF" on page 32.

 Global Access Checking Bypasses MAC and DAC

 Attention: Objects in the GAC table and minidisks in the global minidisk table are not subject to MAC, DAC, or RACF auditing.
 (Although objects in the GAC table can be audited using the VMXEVENT auditing for the LINK command.)